 Read the full review for the 55-inch version: LG OLED C7 (OLED55C7)

 2. The best mid-range 65-inch TV: Sony XBR-65X900E

 Sleek, capable and almost what we'd consider affordable

 Screen size: 65-inches | Tuner: Freeview HD | Resolution: 3840 x 2160 | Panel technology: Direct-lit LCD with local dimming | Smart TV: Android TV | Curved: No | Dimensions: 1,447 x 830 x 60 mm (W x H x D)

-This is achieved through the set's direct LED backlight, which allows it to achieve a brightness uniformity that edge-lit displays often fall short of.
+This is possible because of the panels direct LED backlight, which allows it to achieve a brightness uniformity that edge-lit displays are incapable of producing.

-Add in fantastic detail and motion handling, the Sony BRAVIA XBR-65X900E (called the KD-65XE90 in the UK) strikes an excellent balance between price and performance for mid-range 4K TVs and is well worth investigating ... even if its Android TV interface can feel a little cluttered, and its remote a little cheap.
+Add in phenomenal detail and motion handling, the Sony BRAVIA XBR-65X900E (called the KD-65XE90 in the UK) strikes a fantastic balance between price and performance for mid-range 4K TVs and is well worth considering ... even if its Android TV interface can feel a little clunky, and its remote a little flimsy.

 Read the full review: Sony BRAVIA XBR-65X900E

 3. The best TV from last year: Panasonic TX-65DX902B